Appropriate Christmas Celebration Ideas

 - Keep the angels and shepherds.
 That happened.
 Don’t put too much emphasis on the angels.
 Angelology is a risk you want to avoid.

 - Look for Christian and Messianic vendors that sell Christian/Messianic toys, videos, books, and games.
-Be careful of those “Christian” products that build up people as more important than or equally important to G-d.
+Be careful of those “Christian” products that build up people as more important than or equally important to God.
 I’ve seen these and shuddered.

 - Limit your purchases to two gifts for each immediate family member.
 By immediate, I mean “living in your home.”
 Grandkids are the exception.
 But if you and the grandkids aren’t celebrating together, send each one a single gift.
 Everyone else gets a card.
 (Note: If you have a college student living outside your home, you can send them money to cover a NEED in your card, or in person, should he or she comes home for the holidays.
-Also appropriate is a Messianic necklace and/or a Tallit.)
+Also appropriate for Messianic Jews is a Messianic necklace and/or a Tallit.)

 - Traditionally you won’t find outdoor lighting on many, if any, of our Jewish brothers’ and sisters’ homes.
 However, as Hanukkah is also known as the Festival of Lights, I see no conflict, especially if you use all white, or blue and white lights.
 I recommend keeping your lights simple, though.
 Let someone else in the neighborhood win the Best Holiday Lights award.